AxelCastilloDev/voice-budget-tracker/README.md

 # Voice Powered Budget Managment APP

 You can control your incomes and expenses in a very detailed way.
-This webapp show your graphs about your money and also you'll get nice graphics for each category.
+This app shows you graphs about your money and also you'll get them splited for category and subcategory.